-Orgacure is specialized in reducing food waste in the fresh produce and food service industry, enjoying regulatory approval in Singapore, a TPP member, for their patented fruits and vegetables wash, which purifies fresh produce from bacteria and residues, and prevents it from early spoilage.

-New Zealand's kiwifruit industry can illustrate how food wastage can be reduced with the TPP.
-From the new trade agreement, it expects \$1,000 in savings for every hectare kiwifruit grown.
-The kiwi farmer operates with a yield of 9,000 kiwi trays and returnS of \$44,000 per hectare.
-By taking \$500, half of the tariffs savings, and investing it into produce safety and cleanness, the returns in the kiwi value chain could well increase by 12% or more and farmers could make \$1,500 extra per hectare, while adding value to their business by distinguishing from other growers and contributing sustainability to the value chain with lower food waste figures.
+One practical example for reaching the demanding consumer is Orgacure, a Dutch based company, specialized on reducing food waste in the fresh produce and food service industry, enjoying regulatory approval in Singapore, a TPP member, for their patented fruits and vegetables wash which purifies fresh produce from bacteria and residues and preventing it from early spoilage.
+Let's forward this: New Zealand's kiwifruit industry expects from the new trade agreement \$1,000 in savings for every hectare kiwifruit grown.
+The kiwi farmer operates with a yield of 9,000 kiwi trays and return of \$44,000 per hectare.
+By taking \$500, half of the tariffs savings, and investing it into produce safety and cleanness, the returns the returns in the kiwi value chain could well increase by 12 % or more and farmers probably making \$1,500 extra per hectare while adding value to their business by distinguishing from other growers and contributing sustainability to the value chain with lower food waste figures.